Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

 .. attention::

-    Only activate LDAP and OpenID Connect if your OpenID Connect provider build it's user base on the same LDAP server.
+    Only activate LDAP and OpenID Connect if your OpenID Connect provider builds its user base on the same LDAP server.

 .. warning::